-You are cordially invited to attend a Special Meeting of Shareholders of Bell Technologies, Inc. ("Bell") to be held at 6120 Hanging Moss Road, Orlando, Florida, on Tuesday, February 24, 1998 at the hour of 5:00 p.m. local time (the "Bell Special Meeting").
+You are cordially invited to attend a Special Meeting of Shareholders of Bell Technologies, Inc. ("Bell") to be held at 6120 Hanging Moss Road, Orlando, Florida, on Monday, March 16, 1998 at the hour of 2:00 p.m. local time (the "Bell Special Meeting").

-At the Bell Special Meeting, you will be asked to approve the Third Amended and Restated Agreement and Plan of Reorganization dated as of January 9, 1998 (the "Reorganization Agreement"), by and among Group Technologies Corporation ("GTC"), Tube Turns Technologies, Inc., Group Financial Partners, Inc. and Bell.
-Pursuant to the Reorganization Agreement, the following events will occur, in chronological order: (i) all of the outstanding shares of GFP Partners-V, Inc., Unison Commercial Group, Inc. and BW Riverport, Inc. will be distributed to the shareholders of GFP; (ii) Tube Turns will merge with and into a newly formed, wholly-owned subsidiary of GTC ("New Tube Turns"); (iii) Bell will merge with and into a newly formed, wholly-owned subsidiary of GTC ("New Bell"); (iv) GFP will merge with and into GTC; and (v) GTC will contribute all of the assets of GTC (other than the shares of New Tube Turns and New Bell and the shares of BT Holdings, Inc. and Metrum-Datatape, Inc., former wholly-owned subsidiaries of GFP) into a newly formed, wholly-owned subsidiary of GTC, and this subsidiary will assume all of the liabilities of GTC, all in accordance with the Florida Business Corporation Act, as amended, and the Kentucky Revised Statutes, as amended (the "Reorganization").
+At the Bell Special Meeting, you will be asked to approve the Fourth Amended and Restated Agreement and Plan of Reorganization dated as of February 5, 1998 (the "Reorganization Agreement"), by and among Group Technologies Corporation ("GTC"), Tube Turns Technologies, Inc., Group Financial Partners, Inc. and Bell.
+Pursuant to the Reorganization Agreement, the following events will occur, in chronological order: (i) all of the outstanding shares of GFP Partners-V, Inc., Unison Commercial Group, Inc. and BW Riverport, Inc. will be distributed to the shareholders of GFP; (ii) Tube Turns will merge with and into a newly formed, wholly-owned subsidiary of GTC ("New Tube Turns"); (iii) Bell will merge with and into a newly formed, wholly-owned subsidiary of GTC ("New Bell"); (iv) GFP will merge with and into GTC; and (v) GTC will contribute all of the assets of GTC (other than the shares of New Tube Turns and New Bell and the shares of BT Holdings, Inc. and Metrum-Datatape, Inc., former wholly-owned subsidiaries of GFP) into a newly formed, wholly-owned subsidiary of GTC, and this subsidiary will assume all of the liabilities of GTC, all in accordance $\ensuremath{\mathsf{CTC}}$ with the Florida Business Corporation Act, as amended, and the Kentucky Revised Statutes, as amended (the "Reorganization").
 Approval of the Reorganization Agreement requires the affirmative vote of a majority of the votes cast by holders of the common stock, par value \$.01 per share of Bell (the "Bell Common Stock"), entitled to vote at the Bell Special Meeting.

-Because, under the Reorganization Agreement, the shares of GTC Common Stock will be valued at no less than \$2.50 per share, the shareholders of GFP, Tube Turns and Bell will bear the risk of market fluctuations below \$2.50 per share inasmuch as they will receive no more than 38,400,800, 9,087,797 and 16,584,832 shares, respectively, in the aggregate, regardless of the actual trading price of shares of GTC Common Stock.
-Similarly, under the Reorganization Agreement, the shares of GTC Common Stock will be valued at no more than \$4.50 per share, causing GTC to bear the risk of market fluctuations above \$4.50 per share inasmuch as GTC will issue not less than 28,029,228, 5,048,822 and 9,213,817 shares, respectively, in the aggregate to the shareholders of GFP, Tube Turns and Bell regardless of the actual trading price of shares of GTC Common Stock.
-The number of shares of GTC Common Stock issuable to the shareholders of GFP includes the 15,064,625 shares of GTC Common Stock owned by GFP immediately prior to the effective time of the Reorganization and the shares of GTC Common Stock to be received by GFP in the Tube Turns Merger and the Bell Merger attributable to GFP's ownership of Tube Turns and Bell, respectively.
-The maximum (valued at \$2.50 per share) and minimum (valued at \$4.50 per share) number of shares of GTC Common Stock to be received by GFP in the Tube Turns Merger are 8,504,760 and 4,724,910, respectively, and in the Bell Merger are 14,831,415 and 8,239,693, respectively.
+Because, under the Reorganization Agreement, the shares of GTC Common Stock will be valued at \$3.04 per share, the shareholders of GFP, Tube Turns and Bell will bear the risk of market fluctuations below \$3.04 per share inasmuch as they will receive 34,255,558, 7,472,921 and 13,638,842 shares, respectively, in the aggregate, regardless of the actual trading price of shares of GTC Common Stock.
+Similarly, under the Reorganization Agreement, GTC will bear the risk of market fluctuations above \$3.04 per share.
+The number of shares of GTC Common Stock issuable to the shareholders of GFP includes the 15,064,625 shares of GTC Common Stock owned by GFP immediately prior to the effective time of the Reorganization and the 19,190,933 shares of GTC Common Stock to be received by GFP in the Tube Turns Merger and the Bell Merger attributable to GFP's ownership of Tube Turns and Bell, respectively.